seanfisk/personal-chef-repo/config/macosx/unautomated.md

 * Microsoft DreamSpark's Secure Download Manager

   This is just installed because it was needed.
 Should probably uninstall when not needed anymore.

+* LastPass

+  The universal installer has installer and uninstaller app bundles.
+Pretty annoying and difficult to automate.
+Alternatively, we could install just for Firefox and let Firefox sync the add-on (maybe?).